AlexAnth/AppIRDM/README.md

 # Email Filtering and Querying Project

 This project was conducted my first quartile in the spring semester for the master course of Web information retrieval and data mining -  2IMM15 at TU/e.
+You can view the original report [here](documentation/IRDM%20project%20report.pdf)

 ## Overview